Best distilleries in the Twin Cities

 O'Shaughnessy Distilling Co.

 O'Shaughnessy Distilling Co. has a beautiful tasting room with a luxurious, vintage style, as well as an expansive patio with fire pits.
 Although the menu focuses on the distillery's unique Irish and American-blend whiskeys, there are a few vodka and gin cocktails, and many cocktails can be made non-alcoholic.
 I love the surprising ways in which whiskey is used in the signature drinks—it's often paired with fruity, herbal, and floral ingredients, for light, refreshing cocktails.
 O'Shaughnessy also serves a full food menu (their charcuterie and cheese board and the caramelized onion dip are top-notch), and reservations are available online.
-Hour-long distillery tours are offered for $30 per person, which includes a whiskey components flight tasting.
-Other experiences include a cocktail class, portfolio tasting, whiskey blending class (I've taken this one and highly recommend it), and whiskey sensory class.
+Hour-long distillery tours are offered for $20 per person, with a tour and tasting option for $30.
+Cocktail classes are also available.

 600 Malcolm Avenue SE, Minneapolis; 763-338-0914; osdistilling.com